ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 The `browncompute-dal` chart was already created with the 'helm create browncompute-dal' command.
 This commands create the chart.yaml, values.yaml and a set of template files.
 We will not cover again the details of those files, you can read [this note](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md#build-the-helm-package) for more information.

 ### Chart.yaml
-Set the version and name pf the chart release.
+Set the version and name for the chart release.
 This name will be visible in ICP in the **Workloads > Helm releases** menu of the admin console.
 This name is used in deployment and service definition.
 Each time you deploy a new version of your app you can just change the version number.
 The values in the chart.yaml are used in the templates.
 ```yaml
 apiVersion: v1